Beaches in Tropea and Other Things to do in Tropea

 Hotel Virgilio – this centrally-located hotel offers great value for money rooms in the centre of Tropea.
 Staff are welcoming, making it one of the best budget options in Tropea!
-Book Hotel Virgilio or check the latest prices here.
+Book Hotel Virgilio, read guest reviews, or check the latest prices here.

 Salva House – this guesthouse located a few minutes’ walk away from centre of Tropea, offers comfortable private rooms at a very affordable price.
-Book Salva House or check the latest prices here.
+Book Salva House, read guest reviews or check the latest prices here.

 Aether Suites Tropea – the beautiful rooms are just a short walk from the centre of Tropea.
 The rooms are sparkling clean and the property is well taken care of.
-Book Aether Suites Tropea or check the latest prices here.
+Book Aether Suites Tropea, read guest reviews, or check the latest prices here.

 Tropea Boutique Hotel – if you’re looking for sea views, this is the place to stay at!
 The hotel boasts fantastic sea and sunset views from the lovely terraces.
-Book Tropea Boutique Hotel or check the latest prices here.
+Book Tropea Boutique Hotel, read guest reviews, or check the latest prices here.

-Villa Paola – this converted 16th century convent with fantastic views and a lovely pool is the ultimate place to stay in Tropea is you’re looking for something upmarket.
-Book Villa Paola or check the latest prices here.
+Villa Paola – this converted 16th century convent with fantastic views and a lovely pool is the ultimate place to stay in Tropea if you’re looking for something upmarket.
+Book Villa Paola, read guest reviews or check the latest prices here.

 Hotel Rocca Della Sena – this renovated villa, offers a hot tub and a garden and has a private stairway connecting the property directly to the beach.
-Book Hotel Rocca Della Sena or check the latest prices here.
+Book Hotel Rocca Della Sena, read guest reviews or check the latest prices here.